-Generate RFC 4122 Compliant UUIDs (v4) and Validate Existing UUIDs
+Generate RFC 4122 Compliant UUIDs (v1-v7), Validate, Analyze & Export

-The single UUID generator creates one RFC 4122 compliant UUID v4 with a single click.
+The single UUID generator creates one RFC 4122 compliant UUID with a single click.
 Each generated UUID is guaranteed to be unique across space and time.

 550e8400-e29b-41d4-a716-446655440000Note: Each UUID v4 has 122 bits of randomness, providing 2^122 possible unique identifiers—enough to generate billions of UUIDs every second for billions of years without collision.